 Does the landscape associated with the development have indicators of value eg. trees, hedges and woodland?

-The site has no local historic or cultural association from the Historic Environment Record.
+The site has no local historic or cultural association from the Historic Environment Record nor Is this area nationally designated for its historic value.